Milada Blekastad

-Milada Blekastad (1 July 1917 – 25 October 2003) was a Norwegian literary historian.
+Milada Blekastad (born Milada Topičová; 1 July 1917 – 25 October 2003) was a Czech-Norwegian literary historian, translator and Bohemist.
+From the 1930s, she lived in Norway.

 Personal life

-She was born in Prague.
-Her grandfather František Topič was one of the most prominent publishers in that town and often published Nordic literature; her father Jaroslav Topič was a publisher as well and her mother Milada Topičová was a translator.
-As a fifteen-year old, Milada Blekastad received an invitation from Gunnvor Krokann, wife of the writer Inge Krokann, to travel to Norway.
-There she met the artist Hallvard Blekastad (1883–1966) whom she married in 1934.
+She was born Milada Topičová on 1 July 1917 in Prague.
+Her grandfather František Topič was one of the most prominent publishers in that city and often published Nordic literature; her father Jaroslav Topič was a publisher as well and her mother Milada Topičová was a translator.
+As a fifteen-year old, Milada Topičová received an invitation from Gunnvor Krokann, wife of the writer Inge Krokann, to travel to Norway.
+There she met the artist Hallvard Blekastad (1883–1966), whom she married in 1934.
 She was quick to learn nynorsk and spoke fluent Gausdal dialect, but she translated to both nynorsk and bokmål.